 The assets and liabilities of international operations are re-measured at the exchange rates in effect at the balance sheet date for monetary assets and liabilities and at historical rates for non-monetary assets and liabilities, with the related re-measurement gains or losses reported within the consolidated statement of operations.
 The results of international operations are re-measured at the monthly average exchange rates.
 The Company's foreign subsidiaries and respective operations' functional currency is the U.S. dollar.
 The Company has determined this based upon the majority of transactions with customers as well as inter-company transactions and parental support being based in U.S. dollars.
-The Company has recognized a re-measurement gain of \$22,000 and a re-measurement loss of \$(2,000), in 2017 and 2016, respectively, which is included within other income, net in the consolidated statements of operations.
+The Company has recognized a re-measurement loss of \$74,000 and a re-measurement gain of \$22,000, in 2018 and 2017, respectively, which is included within other income, net in the consolidated statements of operations.